brabster/tw-site-mkdocs/docs/posts/2024-05-28-exploring-transactions-in-cdc/index.md

 COMMIT;
 ```

-## Single-Statement Transactions in CDC
+## Single-statement transactions in CDC

 Time to take a look at what was produced by the CDC process that was monitoring the database while those transactions were executed.
 Updates in the `orders` table are replicated to files under `cdc/public/orders/` in my target S3 bucket.
 That's the schema `public` and the table `orders`.